XelaRonnoc/employeeCreatorBackEnd/README.md

 ## Change logs

+### 05/06/2023 - added some basic tests
+- added smoketest and some bare bones tests to backend to ensure backend testing worked as expected

 ### 04/06/2023 - added some validation to contracts schema

     - added not null validator to startDate on contracts schema